 Is there any benefit in taking 'IELTS for UKVI' if the University accept normal 'IELTS Academic' and other English language tests?

-For some students, taking a 'IELTS for UKVI' is mandatory.
+For some students, taking an 'IELTS for UKVI' is mandatory.

 For example, if you wish to undertake a course below degree level, for example, the International Foundation course (RQF Level 3) or Diploma in Economics (RQF Level 5), and you require a Tier 4 visa to study in the UK, then you must take 'IELTS for UKVI' because the University is not permitted to assess your English language abilities independently.

-If you hold a conditional offer for an degree level course or above (perhaps because your high school results/degree results are not released until August) and you would like to attend the 'Pre-sessional English language' course voluntarily (this is an academic English language and study skills programme that takes place every summer to prepare you linguistically and culturally for your future degree studies and gives you a chance to settle into university life beforehand), having an 'IELTS for UKVI' will enable you to apply for a visa to attend the Pre-sessional English course prior to meeting the offer conditions for your academic course.
+If you hold a conditional offer for a postgraduate course (perhaps because your degree results are not released until August) and you would like to attend the 'Pre-sessional English language' course voluntarily (this is an academic English language and study skills programme that takes place every summer to prepare you linguistically and culturally for your future degree studies and gives you a chance to settle into university life beforehand), having an 'IELTS for UKVI' will enable you to apply for a visa to attend the Pre-sessional English course prior to meeting the offer conditions for your academic course.

-You will be able to extend your Tier 4 visa in the UK once you have secured an unconditional offer for the academic course and completed the Pre-sessional English language course, and our Immigration Service team will organise visa tutorial sessions to help you prepare your visa application.
+You will be able to extend your Tier 4 visa in the UK once you have secured an unconditional offer for the academic course and completed the Pre-sessional English language course, and we will organise visa tutorial sessions to help you prepare your visa application.

 For some postgraduate courses (Master's or PhD), if you do not quite meet the standard English language entry requirement but only missed the required score marginally, you may still be accepted onto the course if your academic department consents that you attend the Pre-sessional English course instead prior to starting the postgraduate course.